NorbertoStudios/CMP326-Project02-Connect4/README.md

 Log a text file from game Play display dialogs

+It has the capability to add and count the chips that are left and played

 <img width="504" alt="Screen Shot 2019-05-08 at 4 15 14 PM" src="https://user-images.githubusercontent.com/34346031/57405752-3987e900-71ad-11e9-9742-9a7157ad0dc2.png">